lemon07r/VellumForge2/README.md

 ## Installation

-### From Binary
+### Prebuilt Binary

-Compiling from source (see below) is preferred, but sometimes binaries will be available to download from the releases page.
-Make sure to download an example config too to help get started.
+Compiling from source (see below) is preferred, but binaries are available to download in releases.
+These binaries are built automatically by github workflows, triggered by new release tags.
+It's a good idea to also download the example configs to help get started.

 ### From Source (Recommended)